nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

 The `Encounter` has a history of the triage journey as a `List` (linked by `List.encounter`).
 The `List` is composed of assertions (normally `Observations`), `QuestionnaireResponses` (which will in turn link to `Questionnaires`) and `CarePlans` presented during the journey.
 If the journey concluded with a `ReferralRequest` for a type of service, this will be part of the `List`.

 There are a number of supporting resources which are linked from these core resources, or are searchable by encounter ([detailed below](#Resources)).
-Conceptually, these are all part of the Encounter Report as they may be necessary to interpret the triage journey.
+Conceptually, these are all part of the Encounter Report as they may be necessary to interpret the patient journey through UEC.

-## Transport ##
+## Retrieving the Encounter Report ##

 An Encounter Report can be composed by the ERR after receiving just the `Encounter`.
-The server which 'owns' the `Encounter` must be able to resolve a search request for the `List`, `ReferralRequest`, `Observation`, `Condition`, `CarPlan`, `Flag`, `Appointment`, or `Task` resources, based on the `Encounter` identifier.
+The server which 'owns' the `Encounter` must be able to resolve a search request for the `List`, `ReferralRequest`, `Observation`, `Condition`, `CarePlan`, `Flag`, `Appointment`, or `Task` resources, based on the `Encounter` identifier.

-The Encounter Report can also be sent on the wire as a single `Parameters` resource.

 ## Resources ##
-The resources presented in the Encounter Report will follow the CDS API exactly, so full details are not re-presented here.
+The resources presented in the List will follow the guidance in the [Evaluate interaction](http://link) exactly, so full details are not re-presented here.
 Each resource which is expected to be part of a report is identified below:

 <table style="min-width:100%;width:100%">
 <thead>